sertel/refinedrust-dev/rr_frontend/limitations.md

 ## Features with limited support
 - drop support is currently limited and drop code is not generated automatically.
 This will be lifted soon.
+- Overflow-checking operations for +, -, and * are translated away since already Caesium's semantics has UB on overflows

 ## Unsupported features
 - recursive types